carbon-design-system/design-system-website/src/content/getting-started/service-providers/service-providers.md

 * Use more than 2px line weight/stroke
 * Use a color background

-Make sure your Service Icon meets Bluemix's Catalog service icon guidelines, then submit the files to the Master Icon List for approval.
+Make sure your Service Icon meets Bluemix's Catalog service icon guidelines, then submit the design files to the [Service Icon repository](https://github.ibm.com/bthan/service-icons-temp) via an issue for approval.

 #### Service Dashboard